ryomaohira/tsplib-reader/README.md

 ## Member Variables
-Name: stored name of the TSPLIB problem
+Name: stored name of the TSPLIB problem<br/>

 Dimensions: the number of cities contained within the problem (n size)